jwmeidinger/SMRS/README.md

 2. ) Once the file is deleted you need to migrate which creates the database with the requirements of all the models.py files.

+        \Desktop\SMRS\SMRS>python makemigrations account
         \Desktop\SMRS\SMRS>python migrate

 3. ) Lastly, create a new super user.
 (Q above)

+### How do I add a large number of users at one time?

+There is three ways that I would suggest doing this.

+1. ) (Fastest way) You can add users to the rest API before the server is fully depolyed with a request script and remove the url once all the users are added.

+2. ) (Half speed) You can create a script that interacts with the django models.py and do a bulk create.
+I would watch this video for a [crash-course](https://www.youtube.com/watch?v=E8y_6S2Fc5s)

+3. ) (Slowest) lastly, you can try to add the users from the [django shell](https://tutorial.djangogirls.org/en/django_orm/)

 ### How do you make changes to the database?